-While the approach from some regions – regarding requirements such as the number of slots/betting terminals, establishments or installations, or the minimum size (in square metres) – is more restrictive, others are more flexible.
+While the approach in some regions – regarding requirements such as the number of slots/betting terminals, establishments or installations, or the minimum size (in square metres) – is more restrictive, in others it is more flexible.
 Also, in some cases, as is the case for casino premises, licensing is subject to a public tender process.

-The land-based gambling sector is implementing certain changes with the aim of reinforcing the protection of vulnerable individuals, such as minors or people registered in the General Game Access Interdiction Register, and intended to tighten the regulation of gambling advertising.
+The land-based gambling sector is still implementing certain changes, with the aim of reinforcing the protection of vulnerable individuals and tightening the regulation of gambling advertising.
 The main changes in this regard are as follows.

-In addition, during 2019, some cities, such as Madrid, implemented legislative measures to prohibit or suspend the granting of new authorisations to open gambling halls or betting shops.
-This trend has been actively followed by other regions in 2020 and this measure has been adopted in 2021, for instance, in Cantabria, Galicia and Castilla y Leon.
-Additionally, some regions have developed their regulations to approve procedures for authorisation to install physical accessory terminals, which allow participation in online games licensed at federal level in land-based premises.
+Currently, most of the regions have implemented legislative measures prohibiting or suspending the granting of new authorisations to open gambling halls or betting shops, including Madrid, Cantabria, Galicia, Castilla y Leon and Catalonia.
+Additionally, some regions have developed their regulations to approve procedures for authorisation to install physical accessory terminals that allow participation in online games licensed at a federal level in land-based premises.

-As a consequence of the approval of the Royal Decree on commercial communications for gambling activities, most of the regions in Spain have expressed their approval of the general tightening of the regulation of gambling advertising and announced their intent to proceed with the adaptation of their regulations to the Royal Decree.
+As a consequence of the approval of the Royal Decree on commercial communications for online gambling activities at a federal level, most of the regions in Spain announced their intent to proceed with the adaptation of their regulations to such Royal Decree.
 By way of example:

-Notwithstanding the above, as of today, Valencia is the region that has the most restrictive regulation on gambling advertising and, as a result, any type of gambling advertising or promotional activities have been prohibited.
+Notwithstanding the above, Valencia is still the region with the most restrictive regulation on gambling advertising and, as a result, any type of gambling advertising or promotional activities has been prohibited.

 Spanish gambling regulation does not distinguish between B2C and B2B licences, nor between the law applicable to the operations of one operator and another.

-The definition of the concept "gaming operator" states that an operator needs to obtain a licence in Spain if it:
+The definition of "gaming operator" states that an operator needs to obtain a licence in Spain if it:

-In addition, those meeting the above requirements that also manage gaming platforms, in which they are members, or that other gaming operators join and where they put in common stakes coming from their respective users will be considered as gaming operators and gaming co-organisers.
+Entities that meet the above requirements and also manage gaming platforms in which they are members, or that other gaming operators join, and where they put in common stakes coming from their respective users will be considered as gaming operators and gaming co-organisers.

 Spanish gambling regulation does not make any distinction between B2B and B2C operators.

-The regulation provides a definition for the concept of “gaming operator” and if a B2B operator meets the requirements established by the regulation, it is subject to licensing and, technically speaking, it will be considered as a gaming operator.
+The regulation provides a definition of "gaming operator".
+If a B2B operator meets the requirements established by the regulation, it is subject to licensing and, technically speaking, will be considered as a gaming operator.

 Therefore, the inclusion of a B2B operator in the concept of a gaming operator, and the need for it to be licensed, depends on the services that the operator is interested in rendering in Spain and the conditions related to that service.

-In practical terms, experience has shown that the Spanish regulator understands that a B2B company falls under the definition of “gaming operator” only in exceptional circumstances; for example, when offering network jackpots, offering share liquidity or providing all gaming services to a white-label company that only provides the "look and feel".
+In practical terms, experience has shown that the Spanish regulator understands that a B2B company falls under the definition of "gaming operator" only in exceptional circumstances, such as when offering network jackpots, offering share liquidity or providing all gaming services to a white-label company that only provides the "look and feel".

-White-label arrangements in a B2B scenario are permitted as long as the provider that is behind the website is duly licensed, since the B2B operator in this case falls under the definition of “gaming operator”.
-The new regulation on advertising establishes a new requirement by which an operator is prohibited from using brands or trade names, which are not owned by the same or by the business group to which such operator belongs, to identify and differentiate itself from other operators.
-This new requirement, to be essentially considered for white-label arrangements, entered into force on 5 May 2020.
+White-label arrangements in a B2B scenario are permitted as long as the provider that is behind the website is duly licensed, since the B2B operator in this case falls under the definition of "gaming operator".
+The new regulation on advertising establishes a new requirement by which an operator is prohibited from using brands or trade names that are not owned by said operator or by the business group to which such operator belongs, to identify and differentiate itself from other operators.

-Apart from this, and depending on the activity developed by the white-label operator (the one providing the look and feel), it may also fall under the definition of “gaming operator” and therefore also be subject to licensing.
+Apart from this, and depending on the activity developed by the white-label operator (the one providing the look and feel), an entity may also fall under the definition of "gaming operator" and therefore also be subject to licensing.

-Although the new regulation entered into force in November 2020, it provided for a specific transition period for the entry into force of certain requirements that have finally entered into force in 2021.
-This new regulation and the new requirements and restrictions established are having a significant and negative impact on the sector, since – among other restrictions – welcome bonuses and sponsorship on shirts or sports equipment are not admissible and commercial communications on audio-visual media services (TV/radio) and through video-sharing platforms (such as YouTube) are limited to the hours between 1am and 5am.
+To be precise, although the new regulation entered into force the day after its approval in November 2020, it provided for a specific transition period for the entry into force of certain requirements, which finally entered into force in 2021.
+This regulation and the established requirements and restrictions are still having a significant and negative impact on the sector, since – among other restrictions – welcome bonuses and sponsorship on shirts or sports equipment are not admissible and commercial communications on audiovisual media services (TV/radio) and some audiovisual commercial communications through video-sharing platforms (such as YouTube) are limited to the hours between 1am and 5am.